From Her Farm to Your Coffee Cup

 Did you know that the majority of coffee in the world is produced by millions of small-scale coffee farmers?
-In honor of International Coffee Day, held on September 29, learn how one FINCA client in Honduras grew her small, coffee farm and gave jobs to dozens of poor local and migrant workers.
+In honor of International Coffee Day, learn how one FINCA client in Honduras grew her small, coffee farm and gave jobs to dozens of poor local and migrant workers.

 Ermelinda Paz Gutiérrez is a tiny but commanding woman who runs a coffee plantation near Santa Rosa, Honduras.
 The 54-year-old mother of three has been growing coffee for 28 years on her family’s farm.
 She became a FINCA client in 2016.